Fertility Preservation and Egg Freezing in Texas

 Egg freezing method

-At Fertility Institute of Texas, oocyte cryopreservation is performed using a process called vitrification.
+At Texas Fertility Center of New Braunfels, oocyte cryopreservation is performed using a process called vitrification.

 - Vitrification uses high concentrates of cryoprotectants and ultra-rapid cooling to prevent ice crystal development within the cells.

 - Vitrification provides the highest quality cryopreserved eggs for future use.

 The reasons a woman may want to use egg freezing technology include:

 - Preserving eggs prior to cancer or other medical therapy that may be damaging to the ovaries